MiguelSombrero/sql-query-builder/docs/supported.md

 ### <a name="validation"></a>Parametrized queries

-Sql-query-builder validates all user input.
+Sql-query-builder validates all user input that is in String format.

-TODO: more details on validation
+Implementation of the validators can be found in package `.../main/java/validation/`.

 ### <a name="parametrized"></a>Parametrized queries

-Sql-query-builder parametrizes all value type user input.
+Sql-query-builder parametrizes all value type user input by default.
+Value type mean statements like `WHERE age > value`, `INSERT INTO ...
+VALUES (values)` and `UPDATE ... column1 = value1, column2 = value2`.

-TODO: more details
+Column and table names etc. is not parametrized so **if you use this library in untrusted environment, do not take user input in any other fields than values**.
+For example in statement `SELECT * FROM person` table name `person` is not parametrized in query and might be vulnerable to SQL injection, even if the input is validated.

 ## SELECT